-Figure 11: Comparison between the volume of storage and channel topography. (a) Comparison of the volume of storage with the standard deviation of the channel gradient for each 0.1, 1.0, and 5.0 m section in the active channel bed deformation zones (from 0 to 25 m and from 75 to 90 m upstream of point A). (b) Comparison of the volume of storage with the length ratio of the channel sections, in which the channel gradient ranged between α_1 and α_2 (theoretical channel gradient for partly saturated debris flow) and

-5 gentler than α_2 (theoretical channel gradient for fully saturated debris flow), in the active channel bed deformation zones.
+Figure 10: Comparison between the volume of storage and channel topography. (a) Comparison of the volume of storage with the standard deviation of the channel gradient for each 0.1, 1.0, and 5.0 m section in the active channel bed deformation zones (from 0 to 25 m and from 75 to 90 m upstream of point A). (b) Comparison of the volume of storage with the length of the channel sections, in which the channel gradient ranged between α_1 and α_2 (theoretical channel gradient for partly saturated debris flow) and gentler 5 than a2 (theoretical channel gradient for fully saturated debris flow), in the active channel bed deformation zones.
 Topographic data before the first debris flow in each year were excluded from the analyses, because the channel gradient was possibly affected by the sediment supply from hillslopes, as well as the last debris flow of the previous year.
 The topography on August 17, 2014, was also excluded from the analysis because we failed to measure topography by terrestrial laser scanning (TLS) in the upper part of the active channel bed deformation zones because of fog.
 Linear regression lines for each relationship are also shown in the figure.

-As noted above, the theoretical channel gradient dividing partly and fully saturated debris flows (α_2) can be obtained from Eq.
+- 10 As noted above, the theoretical channel gradient dividing partly and fully saturated debris flows (α_2) can be obtained from Eq.
 (5).
 Because the dispersion of boulders in the partly saturated debris flows was not evident in video images, porosity (ratio of liquid and vapor phases, to be exact) in the partly saturated flow may not be higher than that in the saturated channel deposits.
 By assuming $\phi = 37.3^{\circ}$ (average slope gradient of the talus slope for a grid size = 1.0 to 7.0 m), n = 0.3 (same as the porosity of channel deposits), $\gamma_s = 26000$, and $\gamma_w = 9800$, the α_2 in the Ohya landslide was 22.2°.
-When we focused on the channel sections with active channel bed deformation, the proportional amount of channel sections in which the gradient was in the range between α_2 and α_1 (theoretical channel gradient for partly saturated flow) in the entire channel section on 23 August 2015 (after mainly formed by partly saturated flow) was higher than on 21 November 2012 (after mainly formed by fully saturated flow), regardless of the interval of channel section for the analyses (Table 3b).
+When we focused on the channel 15 sections with active channel bed deformation (from 0 to 25 m and from 75 to 90 m upstream of point A), the proportional - amount of all channel sections in which the gradient was in the range between α_2 and α_1 (theoretical channel gradient for partly saturated flow) in the entire channel section on 23 August 2015 (mainly formed by partly saturated flow) was higher than on 21 November 2012 (mainly formed by fully saturated flow), regardless of the length of channel section used to calculate the channel gradient (Table 3b).
+Changes in the channel gradient were less clear in sections without clear channel bed deformation compared to those with active channel bed deformation (Table 3c).

-The proportional amount of all channel sections, in which the gradient was in the range between α_2 and α_1 , throughout the entire channel section with clear changes in the channel bed topography was higher when the volume of storage was large (Fig. 11b).
+5 The proportional amount of all channel sections, in which the gradient was in the range between α_2 and α_1 , throughout the entire channel section with active channel bed deformation was higher when the volume of storage was large (Fig. 10b).
+The relationship was clear for all 0.1, 1.0, and 5.0 m section lengths (p-value < 0.05).
 In contrast, the proportional amount of all channel sections, in which the channel gradient was gentler than α_2 , throughout the entire channel section decreased with an increase in the volume of sediment storage.
+The gradient of the regression line for the section length of 0.1 m was gentler than 10 that for the section lengths of 1.0 and 5.0 m.